Nadella explains how Microsoft will deal with hybrid work paradox

-New Delhi, May 21 (IANS) Admitting that hybrid work paradox is here to stay amid the pandemic, Microsoft CEO Satya Nadella on Friday outlined a detailed approach about how his company is going to tackle the biggest shift to global workplace that requires a new operating model, spanning people, places and processes.
+New Delhi: Admitting that hybrid work paradox is here to stay amid the pandemic, Microsoft CEO Satya Nadella on Friday outlined a detailed approach about how his company is going to tackle the biggest shift to global workplace that requires a new operating model, spanning people, places and processes.

 As some countries open and others like India and Brazil face their worst pandemic days, Nadella said that every organisation's approach will need to be different to meet the unique needs of their people.